MariaPerez478/FinalProjectStudyApp/README.md

 - [x] Sprint 2: Design and implement the Tasks screen.
 - [x] Sprint 3: Design and implement the Calendar screen.
 - [x] Sprint 4: Design and implement the Home Screen.
 (NEW TASK COMPLETED)
-- [x] Sprint 4: Design and implement the Timer Screen.
+- [x] Sprint 5: Design and implement the Timer Screen.
 (NEW TASK COMPLETED)
+- [x] Sprint 6: Change the color to brown to give more of a dark academia vibe.
+(NEWEST TASK COMPLETED)
+- [x] Sprint 7: Add images of a bat as app icon and lockscreen and timer.
+(NEWEST TASK COMPLETED)

 ### Step 5: Weekly Submissions
 #### Achieved: